DUNE/computing-training-basics-short/_episodes/06-code-makeover-day2.md

 - CPU, memory, and build time optimizations are possible when good code practices are followed.
 ---

-## DUNE Computing Training May 2022
+## DUNE Computing Training

 ## Session Video

 <!--The session will be captured on video a placed here after the workshop for asynchronous study.-->
-The session was captured for your asynchronous review.
+The session was video captured for your asynchronous review.
+The video from the full two day training in May 2022 is provided here as a reference.

 <center>
 <iframe width="560" height="315" src="https://www.youtube.com/embed/z7myUSaGYnQ" title="DUNE Computing Tutorial May 2022 Code-makeover on how to code for better efficiency" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>